cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 #### Describe() method

 The `describe` method is where we put the name of the JavaScript file we are testing.
-For the sample, this is "sample-test."
+For the sample, this is "sample."

     - root `describe`,
     - child `describe`s